-- The WPS resource will attach to all process provider resources in the workspace. - Storage directory for temporary files (e.g. for process results) is /var/wps inside the workspace. - The last 1000 process executions will be tracked. - Memory buffers (e.g. for inline XML inputs) are limited to 1 MB each.
+- Storage directory for temporary files (e.g. for process results) is /var/wps inside the workspace. - The last 1000 process executions will be tracked. - Memory buffers (e.g. for inline XML inputs) are limited to 1 MB each.
 If this limit is exceeded, buffering is switched to use a file in the storage directory.